how much does external wall insulation cost | FUNAS Expert Guide

 You might also like

-This product has passed the EU REACH non-toxic standard and ROHS non-toxic standard.
-(This product is a yellow liquid).
+This product has passed the EU REACH non-toxic standard and the ROHS non-toxic standard.
+(The product is yellow glue.)

-Wholesale Perfect Fire Resistant Performance High Strength Acoustic Mineral Wool Insulation Rock Wool Board Panel Plain Slab
+Wholesale Perfect Fire Resistant Performance High Strength Acoustic Mineral Wool Insulation Rock Wool Roll Panel Plain Slab

-Rock wool board, that is, a kind of exterior insulation material.
-When the market share of 90% of the organic thermal insulation materials in the stagnant wait-and-see, as a fire rating of A-class exterior insulation inorganic material rock wool, has ushered in an unprecedented market opportunity.
+Rock wool, that is, a kind of exterior insulation material.
+When the market share of 90% of the organic thermal insulation materials in the stagnant wait-and-see, as a fire rating of A- class exterior insulation inorganic material rock wool has ushered in an unprecedented market opportunity.

 Leave a message